 Your amplifier has been designed and manufactured to exacting standards in order to ensure years of musical enjoyment in your vehicle.
 For maximum performance, we highly recommend that you have your new amplifier installed by an authorized JL Audio dealer.
 Your authorized dealer has the training, expertise and installation equipment to ensure optimum performance from this product.
-Should you decide to install the amplifier yourself, please take the time to read this manual thoroughly to familiarize yourself with its installation requirements and setup procedures.
+Should you decide to install the amplifier yourself, please take the time to read this manual thoroughly so as to familiarize yourself with its installation requirements and setup procedures.

 If you have any questions regarding the instructions in this manual or any aspect of your amplifier's operation, please contact your authorized JL Audio dealer for assistance.
-For additional information, visit www.jlaudio.com/support.
+If you need further assistance, please contact the JL Audio Technical Support Department at technical@jlaudio.com/support.